Beata Poźniak

 Beata Poźniak ([bɛˈat̪a ˈpɔʑɲak]; born 30 April 1960) is a Polish-American actress, film director, poet, painter and an Earphones Award-winning narrator.
 She is also a human rights activist who introduced the first bill in the history of US Congress to officially recognize International Women's Day in the United States.

 Pozniak won the prestigious Voice Arts Award in the "Outstanding Video Game Character - Best Performance" category for her role of Skarlet, the Blood Queen in Mortal Kombat 11 starring alongside Arnold Schwarzenegger and Sylvester Stallone.
-In thirty years of Mortal Kombat’s franchise, Pozniak is the first and only actress that won in the Best Performance Category.
+In thirty years of Mortal Kombat's franchise, Pozniak is the first and only actress that won in the Best Performance Category.

 Early life

 Poźniak was born in Gdańsk, Poland.
-Her mother was born in Wilno, Lithuania and her father's family is from Ukraine.
-Her parents divorced when she was six years old and she grew up with a single mother in Soviet ruled Poland during the Cold War.
+Her mother was born in Vilnius, Lithuania, and her father's family is from Ukraine.
+Her parents divorced when she was six years old and she grew up with a single mother in Soviet-ruled Poland during the Cold War.
 She eventually passed her entrance exam to the National Film School in Łódź PWSFTViT with the highest score in the country, and received a Master's of Fine Arts degree with High Honors at age 22.
 Her stage debut was playing the role of Justine, symbol of justice, in a Mrożek play, Vatzlav, under the eyes of a government censor.
-Martial Law was imposed on December 13, 1981.
+Martial Law was imposed on 13 December 1981.
 After graduating, she moved to Warsaw where she was assisted in getting necessary documents by Father Jerzy Popiełuszko.
 In 1984, the priest was murdered because of his support for the Solidarity movement.
 A film of this incident, To Kill a Priest, was later made by Agnieszka Holland.
 After arriving in Warsaw she starred in a highly successful theater production of How the Other Half Loves by Alan Ayckbourn.
 It was during rehearsals for this production that Andrzej Wajda became a mentor to Beata and gave her invaluable guidance for her career.
 In 1985, before the collapse of the Berlin Wall, Beata immigrated to the United States.